Skip to main content

 “This is a collection based on celebrating our dear animal friends.
 Using anthropomorphism gives them human attributes to highlight their steadfastness.
 Dressing them up also enhances their natural elegance,” says Rotenier.
 “I find our animals are symbiotic to us, so they needed to borrow our clothes.”

-For more information or to commission a RémanimalsTM brooch, contact Rémy Rotenier at 505.450.6318 or This email address is being protected from spambots.
+For more information or to commission a RémanimalsTM brooch, contact Rémy Rotenier at This email address is being protected from spambots.
 You need JavaScript enabled to view it..